Eisregen

-Eisregen is a German death metal/black metal band formed in 1995.
+Eisregen is a German extreme metal band formed in 1995.
 The members are from Tambach-Dietharz, a village in Thuringia.
+Four of the band's albums are banned in Germany, with different restriction levels.

 History

 In English, Eisregen translates to "ice rain".
-By using morbid German lyrics unlike those of other bands of this genre, Eisregen got the attention of German authorities, causing the ban by the Federal Department for Media Harmful to Young Persons of three of their albums in Germany.
+The band received scrutiny from the German authorities due to their morbid lyrics, causing three of their albums to be banned in Germany by the Federal Department for Media Harmful to Young Persons.

-Eisregen originally planned to disband after releasing a final album called Menschenmaterial ("human resources", as in mineral/natural resources, a dehumanizing reference to "spendable" humans), but announced that they will continue to work together.
+Eisregen originally planned to disband after releasing a final album called Menschenmaterial (in direct translation means "human resources", a dehumanizing reference towards humans being "spendable" like mineral or natural resources), but announced that they will continue to work together.

 Musical style

 Eisregen's old albums were more black metal-influenced than the newer ones.
-The violin parts, now typical for the band, came with 1998's Krebskolonie ("cancer colony"), considered the band's best album by many of their fans.
+Their gothic influences which includes violin sections first came with 1998's Krebskolonie ("cancer colony"), which is also considered the band's best album by many of their fans, is now a typical addition to the band's discography.